mhf93/imgplyr/README.md

 If a remembered folder has been moved, renamed, or is on a disconnected drive, IMGPLYR skips it and tells you which ones it could not find.

 ### Exporting and Importing Sessions
-For full portability — including background, speed, style, effects, and all sub-settings — use **Settings ▾ → Export Session Settings…** to save a `.imgplyr` file.
+For full portability — including background, speed, style, effects, transitions, animated GIF mode, and all sub-settings — use **Settings ▾ → Export Session Settings…** to save a `.imgplyr` file.
 Share it, back it up, or load it on another machine using **Settings ▾ → Import Session Settings…**

 ---